 At this time, kid events have not been formalized.
 If you have a student looking for volunteer hours, want to donate a few hours of your time at the ride for kid entertainment or have an idea you want to share, please contact a member of the executive.
 Non-riders are welcome to join in the camping fun of the week !

-Come for the whole week or one night.
+Come for the whole week , one night or one day ride.

-Participants can arrive Tuesday, August 1st to set up but hay and food are not available until Wednesday, August 2, No camping payment is required for this set up day.
+Participants can arrive Tuesday, July 30th to set up camp, but hay and food are not available until Wednesday, July 31st.
+No camping payment is required for this set up day.
+Supper for arrival day after the Tuesday date can be individually ordered.
 Sunday departure date a camping fee is also not required but breakfast and lunch can be purchased and a short ride will be offered.

 Horses must be highlined.
 If you have never highlined a trail committee member will be happy to help you.
 There are many videos about highlining on Youtube.
 Highlining kits can be bought or you can make your own.
 Highlining can happen between trailers and trees or between trees, or between trailers.
 A ladder is a must when you highline.